© Unofficial Royalty 2024

 July 7, 1683 – Death of Elisabeth Henriette of Hesse-Kassel, Electoral Princess of Brandenburg, first wife of the future King Friedrich I in Prussia, in Berlin, Electorate of Brandenburg, now in Brandenburg, Germany; buried at the Berlin Cathedral

 Elisabeth Henriette and Friedrich were first cousins and had known each other for most of their lives.
-It was Elisabeth Henriette’s mother who encouraged and promoted the marriage, and it proved to be a love match.
+Elisabeth Henriette’s mother encouraged and promoted the marriage which was a love match.
 Elisabeth Henriette, aged 22, contracted smallpox and died just weeks before her fourth wedding anniversary.

 Unofficial Royalty: Elisabeth Henriette of Hesse-Kassel, Electoral Princess of Brandenburg